 3. A Firstborn of gods

 This is a gross misunderstanding of the Biblical concept of Jesus as the firstborn.
 Colossians 1:15-19 is offered as proof but this actually presents Jesus as the Creator.
 The Greek word for “firstborn” is prototokos which means “preeminence” and “eternal preexistence.”
-Also, humans do not share in God’s glory nor become gods at any time (Is.
+Also, humans do not share in God’s glory nor become gods at any time (Isa.
 42:8).
-Such an idea is a lie of the serpent.
+Such a teaching is a lie of the serpent.

 4. Lucifer’s brother